fmw/vix/README.rst

 currently in the process of rolling it out on a small number of production sites for testing).
 That being said, there is a working prototype that you can try if you feel experimental.
-This installation procedure is targeted at developers.
-If you are a non-technical user Net Collective is always happy to set up a free beta account for you in return for your feedback (use the contact information below to get in touch with the author).
+This installation procedure is targeted at developers and describes the installation of the source version.
+In the future we will provide a pre-compiled package as well.
+If you are a non-technical user Net Collective is always happy to set up a free beta account for you in return for your feedback (use the contact information below and get in touch with Filip).

-Start by installing the dependencies: `Leiningen`_, `ClojureScript`_ and `CouchDB`_.
+Vix has the following dependencies: `Leiningen`_, `ClojureScript`_ and `CouchDB`_.
 The compiler for the Soy templates is a separate download that you can find here: `download Soy`_.
 For production use you also need a web server like `Lighttpd`_ or `Apache`_ and an